alucardthefish/CodeNowHere/README.md

 # Contribution

+Please read our [Contributing guidelines](./.github/CONTRIBUTING.md), and [Code of Conduct](CODE_OF_CONDUCT.md).

 Feel free to create issues and Pull Requests for improving this project.
-For instance, you can support it extending this utility adding more programming languages options and features.
+For instance, you can support it extending this utility adding more programming languages options, requesting new features, and reporting bugs.